paschaldev/convex-component-r2/README.md

 const uploadFile = useUploadFile(api.example);
 // ...in a callback
 const key = await uploadFile(file);
+// You can also pass a custom key, if not a random uuid will be generated const key = await uploadFile(file, "my-custom-key");

 // Access files on the server
 const url = await r2.getUrl(key);